opendevshop/devshop/development.md

       launch              Launch devshop after running prep:host and prep:source.
 Use --build to build new local containers. list                Lists commands
-      logs                Stream logs from the containers using docker-compose logs -f shell               Enter a bash shell in the devmaster container. stop                Stop devshop containers using docker-compose stop test                Run all devshop tests on the containers.
+      logs                Stream logs from the containers using docker-compose logs -f login               Get a one-time login link to Devamster. shell               Enter a bash shell in the devmaster container. stop                Stop devshop containers using docker-compose stop test                Run all devshop tests on the containers.